shivprasad-git/repo-rag/README.md

 - Store embeddings with minimal filter metadata in Chroma or a local JSON vector store.
 - Store full chunk content and full metadata separately in a JSON chunk document store.
 - Retrieve top-k chunks for a user question with hybrid vector + keyword search.
+- Rerank retrieved candidates with a MiniLM cross-encoder.
 - Build an LLM-ready prompt from retrieved repository context.

 ## Setup